terminalai/GaitMonitoringForParkinsonsDiseasePatients/README.md

 <p align="center">
   <img src="./descriptions/daphnet/demographics.PNG" alt="demographics" width="640"><br/>
-  <b>Figure 1.
-Table showing gender, age, disease duration and H&Y scale of PD patients in DAPHNet dataset</b>
+  <b>Table 3: Table showing gender, age, disease duration and H&Y scale of PD patients in DAPHNet dataset</b>
 </p>

 However, there are limitations to the dataset.
 Patient 08 and Patient 01 both suffered from walking difficulties due to disease severity and foot drop respectively.
 Hence, the system was unable to distinguish between walking periods and very short freezing events.